MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - More Unreal Engine support:
   - Unreal Engine Test Adapter lets you discover, run, manage, and debug your Unreal Engine tests without leaving the Visual Studio IDE.
   - With Unreal Engine Code Snippets, you can find common Unreal Engine constructs as snippets in your member list.
   - Build Insights is now integrated with Visual Studio 2022 and works with MSBuild and CMake projects using MSVC.
 You can now see additional information about the compilation of a function such as how long it took to compile and the number of ForceInlines, and the impact of header files on build time.
-For more information, see:[Tutorial: Troubleshoot function inlining on build time](../build-insights/tutorials/build-insights-function-view.md) and [Tutorial: Troubleshoot header file impact on build time](../build-insights/tutorials/build-insights-included-files-view.md).
+For more information, see [Tutorial: Troubleshoot function inlining on build time](../build-insights/tutorials/build-insights-function-view.md) and [Tutorial: Troubleshoot header file impact on build time](../build-insights/tutorials/build-insights-included-files-view.md).
 - Remote Linux unit test support now lets you run your CTest and GTest tests on your remote Linux machines from Visual Studio’s Test Explorer, just like your local tests.

 ## What's new for C++ in Visual Studio version 17.7